syracuse-singers/xmas/README.md

 ## Index

-Updated for the annual December 2019 caroling event.
+Updated in preparation for 2020 caroling.

 - [Arise And Hail The Joyful Day](pdf/arise-hail-joyful-day.pdf)
 - [The Boar's Head](pdf/boars-head.pdf)